RogerMSCN/public/Public Documents/Utils.NetCore.md

       },
       /* Settings for dynamics 365 environment which log will be written to. */ "Dynamics365LogSettings": {
-        /* The client id in azure app registration. */ "ClientIdName": "My Client Id",
+        /* The name of client id in secret storage. */ "ClientIdName": "My Client Id",
-        /* The client secret in azure app registration. */ "ClientSecretName": "My Client Secret",
+        /* The name of client secret in secret storage. */ "ClientSecretName": "My Client Secret",
-        /* The tenant id in azure app registration. */ "TenantIdName": "My Tenant Id",
+        /* The name of tenant id in secret storage. */ "TenantIdName": "My Tenant Id",
         /* The root url of dynamics 365. */
         "Resource": "https://myorg.crm.dynamics.com",